shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 ### VGG16 model: It gave a prediction accuracy of 76.6% on the test set.

-## 📖 Challenges
+## 📖 Challenges faced

 1. The computational resource limitation to handle image data: The pre-processing steps, especially image augmentation and SMOTE, are restricted by the 12.7 GB RAM available in the Colab notebook.

 2. To manage the computational limitation, multiple Colab notebooks for different tasks have been used.

-3. Concerning SMOTE: SMOTE uses KNN algorithm to increase the number of samples in the minority classes.
-The class blasts in the train dataset has only 3 images.
+3. Concerning SMOTE: SMOTE uses the KNN algorithm to increase the number of samples in the minority classes.
+The class blasts in the training dataset have only 3 images.
 This means that each image has only 2 neighbours in the original train dataset.
-Hence, applying SMOTE on the original training dataset may created many similar images in the under-represented classes.
+Hence, applying SMOTE to the original training dataset may create many similar images in the under-represented classes.

 4. Hence, image augmentation has been done before applying SMOTE.
-Augmentation creates many variations in the under-represented classes and after that SMOTE over-samples the variations.
+Augmentation creates many variations in the under-represented classes and after that, SMOTE over-samples the variations.